istepaniuk/repro-infinite-loop/README.md

 > Note: avoids some permission issues by defining UID & GID for the process running in the container

+Create a file named `docker-compose.override.yml` with the following contents:

 ``` yaml
 version: '3.3'
 services: